oh-lang/oh/wishlist.md

 ```

 We support nested types without needing a `m_` prefix, and they are available anywhere
 in the class body they are defined.
-This is a minor inconsistency with instance methods
+This is a minor inconsistency with instance fields
 (which always require `m`) but it makes overloads much easier to reason about.
 However,
 to prevent confusion, these nested types cannot shadow any global types.
 Here is an example with a generic type, where it would be convenient